Lewis-Lyons/cython-ransomware-repo/README.md

 # Cython Ransomware

-It is recommended that you read the Cython_Ransomware_Report pdf prior in order to more easily understand this code base.
+It is recommended that you read the Cython_Ransomware_Report pdf first in order to more easily understand this code base.

 # !!!!Attention!!!!